TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_ospi_linux_multistage.md

 This is a bootloader example, which shows an example of booting Linux on A53 core and RTOS/NORTOS applications on DM R5 and M4 cores.

+\cond SOC_AM62AX
+\note By default, AM62AX-SK ships with OSPI NAND flash.
+This example is applicable only after modifying it to OSPI NOR flash
+\endcond

 \cond SOC_AM62X

 The booting is done in 2 stages(2 bootloader applications).